Citrus County LMS

 How is the LMS updated?

 The LMS working group is responsible for completing the 5-year update of the LMS.
 This working group also updates the mitigation project list once a year.
 Representatives from the three participating jurisdictions of Citrus County, the City of Crystal River, and the City of Inverness participate in this working group, as well as community stakeholders.
-Tampa Bay Regional Planning Council staff are providing technical assistance to Citrus County to assist in the 5-year update for 2020.
-Draft documents related to the 2020 update are available for review.
+Tampa Bay Regional Planning Council staff provided technical assistance to Citrus County to assist in the 5-year update for 2020.
+The 2020 update of the Citrus County Local Mitigation Strategy is available for review.

 For more information contact Cara Woods Serra, project manager, at firstname.lastname@example.org.